Struggling With Motivation In The Pandemic? Here’s How To Keep Going

 Keep a gratitude journal

-It doesn’t have to be a big task each day, just make time to think of three things you are grateful for and jot these down in a notebook.
+It doesn’t have to be a big task each day, just make time to think of three things you are grateful for and jot these down in a notebook or on your phone.
 You’ll be surprised how many you can think of and they will naturally put a smile on your face as you realise there are little things to be happy about.
 Reading back over previous days is also a nice way to give yourself a quick boost.

 Get some support